Coronavirus: Over one in five infected still show symptoms after two months

 A study conducted among Belgians who have had Coronavirus (COVID-19) shows that 22.4% of them still showed symptoms even though they were infected at least two months before.

-Close to 25,000 people participated on Tuesday in the latest phase of the Corona Study, an initiative of the University of Antwerp, in collaboration with the universities of Hasselt, Louvain and Brussels.
+Close to 25,000 people participated on Tuesday in the latest phase of the Corona Study, an initiative of the University of Antwerp, in collaboration with the universities of Hasselt, Leuven and Brussels.

 Respondents were asked whether there was anyone in their direct entourage who had had a severe form of COVID-19.
 65% said yes, whereas that proportion did not reach 50% for the June-September period.